CORPORATE SOCIAL RESPONSIBILITY>>>

 SWM launched the RE.WORK INITIATIVE in June 2012 aimed at helping long term unemployed, people with disability or those with learning difficulties access work experience and gain paid employment.

-We recognised how difficult it could be for some people to access opportunities for employment.
-We have seen a growing number of young people struggling to get on the job ladder, and increasing numbers of people who did not have relevant skills or suitable experience to enable them to gain interviews, let alone secure employment.
-We developed a scheme to allow us to give something back to the community, whilst gaining access to a talent pool that until recently has been undervalued.
+We recognized how difficult it is for some people to access opportunities for employment, and we have seen a growing number of people from different backgrounds struggling to get on the job ladder, many of whom do not have relevant skills or suitable experience to enable them to gain interviews, let alone secure employment.
+Therefore we developed a scheme to allow us to give something back to the community, whilst gaining access to a talent pool that until recently has been undervalued.

 The SWM RE.WORK INITIATIVE is designed like the other parts of our business to be sustainable.
-We recognise that a large labour resource have in the past not been developed, stimulated or encouraged and we want to offer them a helping hand, so they can reach the opportunities afforded to other members of society.
+We recognise that a potentially large labour resource have in the past not been developed, stimulated or encouraged, our programme offers a helping hand, so they can reach the opportunities afforded to other members of society.

 SWM is working in partnership with other organisations to deliver a programme encompassing: